PADI open water diver course

-Your SSI Open Water Diver certification is your passport to a world of diving adventure, allowing you to dive safely and independently to 18m (60ft).
+Your PADI Open Water Diver certification is your passport to a world of diving adventure, allowing you to dive safely and independently to 18m (60ft).

 Your safety is our paramount concern.
 We believe a diver needs to achieve the highest levels of confidence and safety.
 These elements are Proper Knowledge, Proper Skills, Proper Equipment and Experience.
 This is at the core of our teaching system.

 To provide the highest quality training you need highly trained and motivated Instructors.
-SSI has the most comprehensive and structured career path in the industry which ensures your SSI Dive Professional is highly trained.
-SSI Dive Professionals are required to conform to our high standards which exceed National and International standards.
+PADI has the most comprehensive and structured career path in the industry which ensures your PADI Dive Professional is highly trained.
+PADI Dive Professionals are required to conform to our high standards which exceed National and International standards.

 What do I need to do?